codefoster/codefoster.com/source/_drafts/Snippets-Overview-in-VS11-and-ReSharper.md

 I&rsquo;m not exactly sure why Snippets in Visual Studio are so daunting for so many, but they are.
 I personally put off using them for a long time because creating and using them wasn&rsquo;t just a &ldquo;bam bam done&rdquo; deal.

 First, there&rsquo;s the fact that the snippets are XML files, so you have to figure out the schema and what elements are expected.
 Then there&rsquo;s the idea that Snippets are particular to languages.
-Then they need to be saved into a certain folder (C:\Users\&lt;username&gt;\Documents\Visual Studio 11\Code Snippets\Visual C#\My Code Snippets).
+Then they need to be saved into a certain folder (C:\Users\<username>\Documents\Visual Studio 11\Code Snippets\Visual C#\My Code Snippets).

 But once I took a few minutes to dig in and see how they work, I realized that they&rsquo;re not difficult, and although the learning curve is steep, it&rsquo;s also short and I think the power and configurability of Snippets necessitates it.